mhlabs/MhLabs.AwsCliSso/README.md

 # MhLabs.AwsCliSso
 Simplify usage of Aws SSO in your local projects

+## Deprecated
+There is official support to accomplish this in AWSSDK.Core Version >= 3.5.2.

 # Example usage
 ```csharp
 var service = new AwsCliSsoService(RegionEndpoint.EUWest1);